 * ComicBookTime: As Charteris himself notes in ''The First Saint Omnibus,'' Templar was aging at a practically normal rate in the first decade or so... but his aging process slowed to a crawl as The Saint dealt with ThoseWackyNazis, and from the time Charteris retired from primary authorship in 1963 through the end of the series 20 years later, his aging was confined to a much more world-weary attitude.

 * CondescendingCompassion: Templar loves pretending this attitude around and in regards to the police.

 * ConMan: Lots of The Saints exploits revolve around elaborate cons he devises to separate the ungodly from their ill-gotten gains.

 * CoolCar: Leslie Charteris didn't believe that any car in the real world was cool enough for Simon to drive, so he made up one called a Hirondel.
-In one later story, a guy who owns a Bugatti Royale is impressed that Simon drives a Hirondel.
+In one later story (''Vendetta fir the Saint''), an Italian mechanic who has devoted himself to preserving a Bugatti Royale is impressed that Simon drove a Hirondel.
 It's that cool.

 * TheCharmer: The Saint.
 Women attract to him like flies.
 He would never take advantage of a woman and is always courteous and (barring the occasional female villain) polite towards them.

 * DamselOutOfDistress: A number of early novels and stories feature Templar's girlfriend, Patricia Holm, who becomes an active accomplice in a number of his exploits.
 She's also noted to be a very good shot and is the person he trusts to [[BadassDriver drive the getaway car when the chase is particularly hot.]]
 Villains have been known to be more afraid of the icy steel in her voice and eyes than they are of Templar at first meeting (of course, it probably helps that she's usually the one pointing a gun in those instances).